 These sessions are FREE to all, so you can join prior to becoming a member to meet the team and the research community.

-Get a discount on the ticket price for our annual TDRN UK Summit which will bring the tap dance research community together with researchers and practitioners from other fields to explore, discuss and enjoy all things related to tap dance.
+Get a discount on the ticket price for our annual TDRN UK Research Festival which will bring the tap dance research community together with researchers and practitioners from other fields to explore, discuss and enjoy all things related to tap dance.
 There will be workshops, discussions, Keynote speakers, sharings of performance work, networking and social events.
-We can’t wait!

 If you have any questions about our membership offer or how to get involved, contact us at firstname.lastname@example.org